 Gain skills to deliver complex design

 Design management is an opportunity for Architects to take a leadership role in the design process through a better understanding of project management within the context of architectural ingenuity and creativity.
 The combined Master of Architecture/Master of Project Management program is designed to support this international trend and to deliver projects that ultimately reflect longevity.
+An opportunity is provided for students to undertake an internship with leading industry organisations.

 Combined degree options